-The Swedish Rental Act (Sw. hyreslagen) of 1970, which is incorporated as Chapter 12 of the Swedish Land Code (Sw. jordabalken), regulates both commercial and residential leases.
-There are some differences between the rules governing these two different categories of leases.
-What both categories have in common is that where statutory provisions are in force, restrictions limit the parties' ability to contract out of them.
-This means that unless expressly permitted, it is not possible to agree on terms and conditions less favorable to the tenant than those provided for in the Rental Act.

-The same provisions apply to all types of commercial premises, inter alia offices, warehousing, industrial and retail premises.
-The lease document normally states the purpose for which a tenant may use the premises, and prohibits the tenant from using the premises for any other purpose without the landlord's consent.
-However, if the landlord refuses consent without reasonable cause, the tenant can apply to the Rent Tribunal (Sw. hyresnämnden) for permission for the change of use.
-Residential leases, e.g. houses and apartments, only allows for residential use.
+The Swedish Rental Act (hyreslagen) of 1970, which is incorporated as Chapter 12 of the Swedish Land Code (jordabalken), regulates both commercial and non-commercial leases.
+However, there are some differences between the rules governing these two different categories of lease.
+Where statutory provisions are in force, restrictions limit the parties' ability to contract out of them.
+The same provisions apply to offices, warehousing, industrial and retail premises.
+All leases are governed by the Swedish Rental Act.
+Unless expressly permitted, it is not possible to agree on terms and conditions less favorable to the tenant than those provided for in the Rental Act.
+The lease normally states the purpose for which a tenant may use the premises, and prohibits the tenant from using the premises for any other purpose without the landlord's consent.
+However, if the landlord refuses consent without reasonable cause, the Rent Tribunal (hyresnämnden) can give the tenant permission for the use.

-Leases also generally restrict a tenant's right to alter or improve the premises and/or the residence without the landlord's consent.
-Normally, alterations to the interior of the premises and/or the residence are permitted.
-However, on termination, tenants are frequently required to restore the premises to their original condition, except for normal wear and tear in a commercial lease relationship.
+Leases generally restrict a tenant's right to alter or improve the premises without the landlord's consent.
+Normally, alterations to the interior of the premises are permitted.
+However, on termination, tenants are frequently required to restore the premises to their original condition.